arnaudbroes/ab-trim-debug-log/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Simple plugin to prevent the WP debug log file from growing too big.
+Simple plugin to prevent the WP debug log file from growing too large.

 == Description ==

 The simple plugin schedules a cron job that will truncate the debug log file to a certain number of lines (default: 5,000 lines) after the file reaches a certain size (default: 10MB).
 No user interaction is required.
-This is to prevent the debug log file from growing too big and taking up too much space on the server.
+This is to prevent the debug log file from growing too large and taking up too much space on the server.

 Two filters can be used to change the default values: